-Allow the bagels to cool completely before storing in an airtight container (or bag).
+Let the bagels cool completely before storing in an airtight container (or bag).
 They’re fine to sit on the counter for up to 4 days but can also be kept in the fridge for a week.

-If you’d like to freeze this recipe, allow the finished bagels to cool completely before adding to a freezer bag.
+If you’d like to freeze this recipe, cool the finished bagels completely before adding to a freezer bag.
 They can last in the freezer up to 3 months.

 If you’d like, you can also freeze the dough and cook extra bagels later.
 Wrap the kneaded dough (that hasn’t risen yet) in plastic wrap then place into an airtight bag.
 It can be frozen for up to 2 months.

 To cook, place the frozen ball of dough into the fridge to thaw out overnight.
 The next day, transfer the dough to a bowl and follow the steps above to allow it to rise and then proceed with cooking!

 If you leave the dough in the fridge too long, it will start to rise even with the cold temperature.
 If this happens to you, simply proceed with the recipe from the point where the dough has risen.